Many people make the journey from Playa del Carmen to Tulum every day. And, it’s easy to see why.

 From high-end luxury hotels to cheap party hostels, street food stalls to fancy, fine-dining restaurants, Tulum has it all.

-So, if you’re also needing to travel to Tulum, this ultimate guide to your transport options in 2022 is exactly what you need.
+So, if you’re also needing to travel to Tulum, this ultimate guide to your transport options is exactly what you need.